Down Cemetery Road

-Down Cemetery Road is an eight-part British television series based on the 2003 novel by Mick Herron, adapted by Morwenna Banks and directed by Natalie Bailey.
+Down Cemetery Road is a British television series based on the 2003 novel by Mick Herron, adapted by Morwenna Banks.
 The series premiered on 29 October 2025 on Apple TV.
-The last episode is scheduled to air on December 10.
+The second season was announced by Apple TV on 12 December 2025.
+The show involves a woman who hires a private investigator after an explosion occurs and a girl goes missing on the same night in a quiet suburb of Oxford.